hotcuppajojo/CS219-Project-3-ARM-Processor-Simulator/README.md

 ## License

-The ARM Processor Simulation is licensed under the MIT License.
+The ARM Processor Simulator is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## Contact

 For any questions or inquiries, please contact the author:

 Author: JoJo Petersky
-Email: jojo.petersky@example.com
+Email: jpetersky@nevada.unr.edu

 ## Assignment Details